txdylan27/GenoMiss/README.md

 ## Overview

-Gene misannotations can occur when sequencing errors, assembly issues, or annotation pipeline limitations cause a single gene to be incorrectly split into multiple adjacent genes.
-This tool addresses this problem by:

-1. **Constructing a genome graph** representing the spatial relationships between protein-coding genes
-2. **Creating fusion proteins** by concatenating adjacent gene sequences
-3. **Aligning fused and unfused proteins** against a reference database using DIAMOND
-4. **Scoring alignment quality** using a composite scoring system that evaluates multiple factors
-5. **Generating comprehensive reports** in multiple formats (CSV, TSV, Excel)
+Our tool was built to detect gene missanotations in species were intron can be greater than the cutoff value used by most aligners (500-600 KB), but it can also be used to detect misannotations in general.
+This tool aims to provide a list of potentially missanotated genes without requiring large computational resources.
+These genes can then be evaluted in wet-lab or by re-running computationally expensive annotation pipelines such as EGAPX.

 ## Features

-- **Graph-based genome representation**: Handles overlapping genes and complex genomic architectures using strand-specific directed graphs
+- **Graph-based genome representation**: Handles overlapping genes and complex genomic architectures using strand-specific acyclic directed graphs
-- **Comprehensive scoring system**: Evaluates fused genes based on query coverage, bit score improvement, alignment equilibrium, organism hit count, and e-value significance
+- **Comprehensive scoring system**: Evaluates fused genes candidates based on query coverage, overlap area, sequence identity, bit score improvement, organism hit count, and e-value significance
-- **Multi-format output**: Generates CSV, TSV, and Excel reports with professional formatting and documentation
-- **Parallel processing**: Utilizes multiple CPU threads for faster DIAMOND alignments
+- **Implemented with parallel processing**: Coded to use multiple CPU threads to rapidly generate results, often within ~30 minutes!
 - **Flexible filtering**: Customizable thresholds for percent identity, chromosome/contig filtering, and alignment sensitivity
-- **Detailed statistics**: Includes intron length calculations, organism diversity metrics, and confidence categorization
+- **Detailed statistics**: Includes intron length calculations, organism count hits, confidence categorization, etc.

 ## Requirements

 ### Software Dependencies

-- **Python 3.7+** with the following packages:
+- **Python 3.12** with the following packages:
   - `pandas` - Data manipulation and analysis
   - `tqdm` - Progress bar visualization
   - `regex` - Enhanced regular expression support
-  - `openpyxl` (optional) - Excel file generation
+  - `openpyxl` - Excel file generation

 - **DIAMOND** - Fast protein sequence aligner
   - Must be installed and available in your system PATH